 Methods: We performed an IRB-approved retrospective review of all non-spine fracture and dislocation cases for patients less than 65 years old treated by the orthopaedic trauma services of three of the four Level I trauma centers in a major metropolitan area from 2003 to 2010.
 All out-of-state patients were excluded since they are not under the jurisdiction of MHR.
 The years 2006 and 2007 were excluded in order to remove the effects of volatility in the insurance market during the enrollment period.
-The population was divided into two groups: Group 1 included cases from January 2003 to December 2005 and consisted of patients treated for fractures and dislocations prior to the enactment of MHR; Group 2 consisted of patients from January 2008 to December 2010 who were treated subsequent to MHR.
+The population was divided into two groups: Group 1 included cases from January 2003 to December 2005 and consisted of patients from January 2008 to December 2010 who were treated subsequent to MHR.
 Relative Value Unit (RVU) data, CPT codes, financial data, and patient insurance classification were compared between the two groups.